angular-schule/website-articles/blog/2025-05-angular20/README.md

 }
 ```

-In your tests, use Vitest’s functions by importing the following:
+In your tests, use Vitest's functions by importing the following:

 ```ts
 import { describe, beforeEach, it, expect } from 'vitest';